 City Square Mall, 180 Kitchener Road, Singapore 208539

-The Enabling Village is Singapore’s first community space dedicated to integrating people with disabilities into society, and part of this awesome space is an inclusive playground.
-It has well considered wheelchair access, stimulating play equipment at lower height and a sensory garden.
+The Enabling Village is Singapore’s first community space dedicated to integrating people with disabilities into society.
+And part of this awesome space is, of course, an inclusive playground.
+It has well-considered wheelchair access, stimulating play equipment at a lower height and a sensory garden.
 We love it!

 Enabling Village, 20 Lengkok Bahru, Singapore 159053